 The C.S.
 Mott Children's Hospital National Poll on Children's Health (Mott Poll) measures parental attitudes, experiences and priorities regarding health-related issues and trends for US children.
-Located within the Child Health Evaluation and Research (CHEAR) Center of the University of Michigan, the goal of the Mott Poll is to represent the parental perspective in coverage of child health topics.
+Located within the Susan B. Meister Child Health Evaluation and Research Center of the University of Michigan, the goal of the Mott Poll is to represent the parental perspective in coverage of child health topics.
 Results are disseminated through monthly Mott Poll Reports, academic publications, and conference presentations.

 Timely findings from the Poll contribute to public dialogue about children’s health and health policy.
 Findings also inform new policy initiatives and research ideas regarding a wide range of child and adolescent health issues, including parenting, school environments, mental and emotional health, and vaccines.